 Switzerland would like to continue its commitment to the area of biodiversity to ensure that the various biodiversity-related agreements are effectively implemented.
 This involves strengthening synergies and ensuring the coherent design of the implementation of the CBD and its international instruments and finance mechanism.

-- Switzerland supports the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) established in 2012.
-The IPBES shall assume a central mediation role between science and politics and inform political decision-makers and international forums about the state of and changes in biodiversity and about the necessary responses.
-The Technical Support Unit (TSU) for the regional assessment of biodiversity and ecosystem services in Europe and Central Asia has been located at the University of Bern since 2015 and receives financial support from Switzerland.
-Switzerland believes that suitable indicators should be defined in the context of the IPBES which would enable the quantification and achievement of the global targets for 2020.
+- Switzerland supports the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), which was established in 2012.
+IPBES assumes a central mediation role between science and politics and informs political decision-makers and international forums about the state of biodiversity, the changes that are occurring and the necessary responses.
+IPBES has drawn up a Global Assessment Report and a number of regional reports on the state of biodiversity and ecosystem services.
+Subject reports on pollinators and land degradation and restoration have also been published, as well as a methodological report on modelling and scenarios.
+Furthermore, Switzerland supports the Technical Support Unit (TSU) for the regional assessment of biodiversity and ecosystem services in Europe and Central Asia based at the University of Bern.

 - Switzerland supports initiatives that lead to greater consideration of biodiversity in the infrastructure plans of developing countries and advocates in multilateral panels and funds, particularly in the GEF, for more ample funding for the protection of biological diversity.